mediamonks/image-effect-renderer/README.md

 ### ImageEffectRendererOptions

-You can set the following options when creating an renderer:
+You can set the following options when creating a renderer:

 - **loop** _(boolean)_ - If set to true, the renderer will loop.
 The default value is `false`.
 - **autoResize** _(boolean)_ - If set to true, the renderer will automatically resize.
 The default value is `true`.